 Society of American Archivists

 The Archival Workers Emergency Fund is offering financial assistance for archival workers experiencing unanticipated financial hardship due to COVID-19.
+The deadline to apply is June 30, 2021.
 For more information and a link to apply, click here.

 Folk Arts in Education: A Resource Handbook II: